What we know about the shooting in El Paso, Texas

 How many victims there are

-At least 20 people were killed in what was "one of the deadliest days in the history of Texas," Abbott said during a press conference Saturday evening.
+At least 20 people were killed in what was "one of the deadliest days in the history of Texas," Abbott said Saturday evening.

+The victims have not been publicly identified, with authorities citing the investigation and pending next of kin notifications.

 Three Mexicans were among those killed, Mexico President Andrés Manuel López Obrador said via Twitter.